Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector effects: Introduction

 In this work, we investigate the influence of the multinucleon enhancement and RPA suppression on the determination of the CP-violating phase $\delta_{CP}$, the octant of the atmospheric mixing angle $\theta_{23}$, and the determination of the mass hierarchy in the appearance channel of the NO$\nu$A experiment.
+In this work, we have used the Effective Spectral function (ESF) model as the nuclear model (calculated within the RFG model), along with the Transverse Enhancement (TE) model \cite{Bodek:2011ps}.
+We have considered two scenarios: one ESF with TE model and another ESF without TE and studied the difference between these two models in sensitivity analysis of octant of $\theta_{23}$, $\delta_{CP}$ and mass hierarchies.
 We also include the presence of detector effects of NO$\nu$A experiment, which is an important consideration for realistic experimental scenarios.
 We consider the multinucleon enhancement and CP violating phase ($\delta_{CP}=\pm 90^{\circ}$) at the same time to know their impact on sensitivity analysis.
 As seen in our works \cite{Deka:2021qnw, Deka:2022lvy} the RPA suppression and multinucleon enhancement play a significant role in shaping the oscillation probabilities and can have a substantial impact on the determination of the neutrino oscillation parameters, we have also considered the pure QE interaction process in octant and mass hierarchy (MH) sensitivity to observe the deviation from pure QE process to QE+multinucleon enhancement+RPA suppression interaction process.
 Throughout our study, we have considered the interplay between the multinucleon effect, the detector effect, and the relevant oscillation parameters to gain insights into their combined impact on the precision of our measurements.

 The paper is structured as follows: in section \ref{sec:1}, we briefly discuss the NO$\nu$A experiment, and section \ref{sec:2} provides an overview of the physics principles and simulation details employed in our study.
 In section \ref{sec:3}, we present the results of our analysis and engage in a comprehensive discussion.
 Specifically, we focus on the $\nu_{\mu}+\bar\nu_{\mu}$ channel, investigating the effects on various neutrino oscillation parameters, as well as the impact on QE(+RPA)+2p2h and pure QE interaction processes, along with realistic NO$\nu$A detector effects.
 Finally, in section \ref{sec:4}, we summarize our findings and provide a concluding remark on our work.